LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-3-(Strings-&-Arrays).md

 1. Emphasize the difference between what an array method _returns_ vs. how that method affects the original array.
 1. If time, discuss the quirks in how JavaScript sorts an array of numbers and how we work around this.
 1. Studio intro:
    1. The studio tonight is a fairly straightforward application of string and array methods.
-Remind students that their TAs and the appendixes in the book are good for syntax reminders.
+Remind students that their TAs and the appendices in the book are good for syntax reminders.
    1. This studio is also a good time to play around with the code.
 Encourage the students to ask themselves "What if I try..." after completing a particular step in the activity.

 ## Studio (TA Notes)